GoatWang/QuoraQuestionPair/readme.md

-﻿Because you data file is too big, the github limitation is 60 mb, I up load the whole project to Google.
-If you want implement this code (not only read) you can download from [this link](https://drive.google.com/drive/folders/0B67rIovxVrblZjh1ZE1Da3hMeVU?usp=sharing)
+﻿data file you can direct get from [Kaggle](https://www.kaggle.com/c/quora-question-pairs).